Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

     - Exclude broadcasts for execution of specific commands
   - Send all console log messages to Discord
 - Discord Commands available
-  - Use Discord to manage channels that can execute MCDC commands
+  - Use Discord to manage channels that can execute DMCC commands
-  - Notify in-game players when someone executes an MCDC command
+  - Notify in-game players when someone executes an DMCC command
   - /console command supports Minecraft command auto-completion
   - Normal Commands
     - /help                    | Get a list of available commands